Pasha831/Algorithms/README.md

-# Algorithms
+# All algorithms from Algorithms And Data Structures course
-All algorithms from AиCД course
+### They are here just not to lose them :)